ansible/ansible/docsite/latest/rst/playbooks_roles.rst

 We'll start with understanding includes so roles make more sense, but our ultimate goal should be understanding roles -- roles are great and you should use them every time you write playbooks.

-See the `ansible-examples repository on github <https://github.com/ansible/ansible-examples>`_ for lots of examples of all of this put together.
+See the 'ansible-examples' repository on github for lots of examples of all of this put together.
 You may wish to have this open in a seperate tab as you dive in.

 Task Include Files And Encouraging Reuse